 The required minimum number of total credits for the EME M.S. degree is 30, including six credits of research.
-Of the remaining 24 credits, seven core program credits and 12 option course credits are required.
+Of the remaining twenty-four (24) credits, six (6) core program credits and twelve (12) option course credits are required.
 At least 18 of the required course credits for the graduate program must be at the 500 level.
 Students who choose not to select an option only need to meet the total credit and core program course requirements.

 A critical component of the masters degree program is the experience of conducting original research with one of our faculty and their research groups.
 This research experience complements the coursework and builds valuable expertise.
 The culmination of the research project is the student's masters thesis, which is also required for the degree.

 A thesis defense is required for the M.S. degree.
 Students select the thesis topic and together with their research adviser choose the most appropriate thesis committee.
 The thesis committee, consisting of the thesis adviser and at least two other graduate faculty members, will administer the final oral examination of the thesis.
 A majority of the committee shall be made up of faculty within the EME program.